ChanduKomme/Post-quantum-key-exchange-mechanisms-for-IOT-devices/sender/Readme.md

 - sends one protected CoAP message to the gateway
 - blinks an LED on success

-> This contains **only the sender firmware**.
-You still need the matching **gateway firmware** on another BL602 board to complete the key exchange and decryption flow.

 ## Features
 - BL602 Wi-Fi station mode